 This outfit formula can both be worn in a dressy way as well as casually chic.

 Layering a dress over pants looks chic, as well as helping to keep you warm.
-So, it’s the perfect look for transitioning into spring.
+So, it’s the perfect look for transitional weather.

-This fashion forward way of dressing can mean you can still wear your favorite lightweight dresses even before you reach the summer months.
+This fashion forward way of dressing can mean you can still wear your favorite lightweight dresses even before you reach the summer months or into fall.